aresemaw/EconomyAgent/README.md

-# Agent-Based Economic Simulation
+# Economic Simulation

-## Background

-This program simulates an economy with multiple agents.
-Each agent has a starting amount of goods and a VIP balance (which can be thought of as a credit card balance).
-Agents spend money randomly on each simulation step, and also pay off a random amount of debt.

-  ## Usage
+This is a Python program that simulates an economic scenario using a simple agent-based model.
+The program consists of three main components:

-The Agent class represents an economic agent in the model, and has the following attributes:
+1. **Agent Class**: The `Agent` class represents an economic agent and has the following attributes:

-goods: the value of goods owned by the agent
+   - `goods`: The value of goods owned by the agent.
-vip: the balance of the agent's virtual credit card
+   - `vip`: The balance in the agent's VIP account.
-rent: the cost of the agent's rent
-wage: the agent's weekly wage
+   - `wage`: The monthly wage received by the agent.
+   - `rent`: The monthly rent paid by the agent.

+   The class also contains methods to simulate agent behavior, such as spending money, paying off debt, paying rent, and receiving wages.

-The Model class represents the economic model, and has the following methods:
+2. **Model Class**: The `Model` class represents the economic model and contains a list of agents.
+It has the following functionalities:

-add_agent(agent): adds an Agent object to the model simulate(): simulates the economy for one week set_weekend(value): sets whether the current day is a weekend or not
+   - Adding agents to the model.
+   - Simulating the economy by iterating over the agents and simulating their behavior.
+   - Setting the weekend flag to determine the agent's spending behavior.

+3. **GUI Class**: The `GUI` class provides a graphical user interface to interact with the economic simulation model.
+It uses the Tkinter library to create a window and display agent information.
+The GUI includes the following components:
+   - A label to display the title of the agent information section.
+   - A text box to display detailed information about each agent.
+   - A button to start the simulation.

+The program creates an instance of the `Model` class, adds multiple agents to the model, and performs a simulation for three months.
+After the simulation, it prints information about the agents to the console.
+It then creates an instance of the `GUI` class, passing the model as a parameter, and runs the GUI.

 ## How to Use
-To run the simulation, run the agent.py file in Python.
-You can adjust the parameters of the simulation by modifying the Agent class and the Model class in the code.

-To add agents, create an instance of the Agent class and pass in the starting values for goods, VIP balance, rent, and wage.
-Then add the agent to the Model class using the add_agent method.

-To run the simulation, call the simulate method of the Model class.
-You can also set the weekend property of the Model class to True to simulate higher spending on weekends.

-After running the simulation, information about each agent's VIP balance, goods value, rent value, and wage value will be printed to the console.
-To run the Python file, open a terminal or command prompt and navigate to the directory where the file is located.
-Then, run the following command:

-### *python agent.py*
+To use this program, follow these steps:

+1. Install Python: Make sure you have Python installed on your system.

+2. Install Tkinter: If you don't have Tkinter installed, you can install it using the appropriate package manager for your operating system.

+3. Set up the environment: Copy the code into a Python file (e.g., `economic_simulation.py`).

+4. Run the program: Execute the Python file using the command `python economic_simulation.py` in a terminal or command prompt.

+5. GUI Interaction: Once the GUI window appears, click the "Start Simulation" button to run the simulation.
+After the simulation finishes, the agent information will be displayed in the text box.

+Note: You can modify the program by changing the initial agent attributes, adding or removing agents, adjusting simulation parameters, or enhancing the GUI as needed.

+## Requirements

+This program requires Python and the following libraries:
+- `random`
+- `decimal`
+- `tkinter`

+Make sure you have these libraries installed before running the program.